snmath-pi/moviesrecommendersystem/README.md

-This is a Video Recommendation System created by using jupyter notebook, established via streamlit.
+This is a Movie Recommendation System created by using jupyter notebook, established via streamlit.
+To find related movies I have used Bag vectorization using skilearn